a-sit-plus/propigator/README.md

 }
 ```

-The format serializer calls `validate()` after decoding if the object implements `ObjectBackedValidated`.
+The format serializer calls `validate()` after decoding.
+The default implementation does nothing.
 This is useful for open-ended formats such as JOSE, where one layer may need typed access to a few fields while preserving claims, headers, or extensions for a later validation layer.

 ## Extension Properties